hanskellner/Fusion360ParaParam/README.md

 ### Export Operation

 The current design may be exported after each iteration.
-When one of the export operations is selected, the script will prompt for a filename to use for export.
-The filename is used as a template for the exported files.
-For each iteration the specified filename has the user parameter name as well as the current iteration value appened to it.
+When one of the export operations is selected, the script will prompt for a filename prefix to use for export.
+The filename prefix also defines the folder to use for each exported file.
+For each iteration the specified filename prefix has the user parameter names as well as the current iteration values appended to it.

 For example, if exporting STL with a filename of "MyModel" and the following settings: